Pentecost in Hamlet?

 to a gathering of nations that understand the message.

-In Hamlet, the prince undergoes a conversion from “bloody thoughts” of revenge and madness, starting on his Jonah-like sea-voyage, continuing in the graveyard, and in his apology to Laertes for his unkindness, for accidentally killing Polonius, and perhaps for contributing to Ophelia's despair and death.
+In Hamlet, the prince undergoes a repentance from “bloody thoughts” of revenge and madness, starting on his Jonah-like sea-voyage, continuing in the graveyard, and in his apology to Laertes for his unkindness, for accidentally killing Polonius, and perhaps for contributing to Ophelia's despair and death.

 This is Hamlet, dying to his sinful, mad, vengeful self, and rising anew to something better.